appvia/terraform-aws-boundary-stack/README.md

 ## Description

-The purpose of this module is to provide a convenient way to method of deploying IAM boundaries to all AWS accounts within an AWS Organization, including the management account.
+The purpose of this module is to provide a convenient method of deploying IAM boundaries to all AWS accounts within an AWS Organization, including the management account.
 The method effectively wraps a cloudformation stackset, and deploy to the organization root.
 Note, since stacksets are not deployed to the management account, the same functionality is deployed your a single cloudformation stack.

 ## Usage